Loved by 15K+ pet parents

 6 Start playing relaxing music like classical, randomly throughout the day.

 7 Bring out enrichment puzzles randomly throughout the day.
-They shouldn’t be used when you decide to depart the house only, otherwise, they become triggers to your dog that you’re leaving the house.
+They shouldn’t be used when you decide to depart the house only; otherwise, they become triggers to your dog that you’re leaving the house.

-8 When your dog feels comfortable about his crate training start closing the door when you are in the same room with him.
+8 When your dog feels comfortable about his crate, start closing the door when you are in the same room with him.
 Make sure they have enrichments such as lick mats, food-stuffed kongs, and snuffle mats to keep him relaxed.
 Start with 5 minutes with the crate door closed and build up slowly.
 This can help build their confidence while you’re in the house with them.
-It also teaches them that they don’t have to be with us constantly and they learn to chill and relax.
+It also teaches them that they don’t have to be with us constantly, and they learn to chill and relax.

-9 After 2 weeks of being consistent with your training rituals, if you think your dog is relaxed, start going to your door rattling the handle, and coming back to your chair or whatever you were doing such as cleaning the house.
+9 After 2 weeks of being consistent with your training rituals, if you think your dog is relaxed, start going to your door, rattling the handle, and coming back to your chair or whatever you were doing, such as cleaning the house.

-10 Remember your dog needs exercise before you start your training rituals, otherwise, they will have built up frustration.
+10 Remember your dog needs exercise before you start your training rituals; otherwise, they will have built up frustration.

-11 If your dog’s been on a high-energy walk or flirt pole exercises remember to bring your dog’s brain back down with calming enrichments before you start training.
+11 If your dog’s been on a high-energy walk or flirt pole exercises, remember to bring your dog’s brain back down with calming enrichments before you start training.

 16 Never punish your dog’s separation anxiety because they are in a state of extreme emotion.